oOve/sundries/Echo Knigth.md

  If you like it, please consider buying me a coffee here: https://www.patreon.com/drO_o

  Some notes about this macro.
- The variables player_character and echo_shadow automatically set to your users character name, which might differ from his tokens name.
-If this is the case, you need to hardcode the varables to their correct name.
+ The variables player_character and echo_shadow is automatically set to the users character name, which might differ from their tokens name.
+If this is the case, hardcode the varables to their correct name.
  The echo_shadow variable is set to the character name + "'s Shadow".
-If you have a different name for your shadow token, this must also be typed in below.
  */

 let player_character, echo_shadow;